BlueGlassBlock/cmdpal-rs/src/bindings_docs/IFormContent/TemplateJson.md

-The JSON representation of the template associated with the form content.
+JSON representation of the template associated with the form.
+It is used to get the template data that defines the structure and layout of the Adaptive Card to be displayed to the user.